-UPDATED 13Jun2019 (Video below): There are big reasons to like a wood planer for your workshop.
-Not to be confuses with a jointer, wood planers (also called “thickness planers”) are a class of stationary power tool designed to smooth the faces of boards by shaving off a thin layer of wood with a set of rotating blades.
+There are big reasons a woodworking thickness planer is so useful in the home shop.
+Not to be confused with a jointer, thickness planer (also sometimes just called “planers”) are a class of stationary power tool designed to smooth the faces of boards by shaving off a thin layer of wood with a set of rotating blades.
 Feed an ugly, grey board into one end of the machine, and out comes a smooth, gleaming, slightly thinner board from the other.
 Forty years ago you needed a forklift to move the smallest thickness planers around.
-Nowadays the lightest machines weigh in at about 50 lbs., while costing less than you’d pay in tax on one of those old 1970’s models bought new.
+Nowadays the lightest machines weigh in at about 50 lbs., while costing less than you’d pay in sales tax on one of those old 1970’s models bought new.
 And thickness planers are for more than just smoothening wood, too.

 But if a decrease in price and weight were all there was to talk about, then the wood planer story wouldn’t be worth telling.
 What really makes wood planers shine right now is performance.
 Amazingly smooth boards currently come out of benchtop wood planers costing between $300 and $600.
 These little machines can even beat high-output lumberyard machines in a contest of quality.
 With a fresh set of blades in place, the best benchtop wood planers create an almost finish-ready smooth surface on wood.
 They’re amazing.